How To Boost Your Content Marketing Strategy With Clickable Headlines

 How many articles using this listicle format have you clicked on?
 Whether it’s “4 Types of Cheesecake You Have to Try” or “7 Cheap Ways to Improve Your Mood”, this kind of headline almost always works well.
 It signposts content that’s straightforward and digestible.
 And then there’s the classic who/what/when/where/why (plus how, most commonly) framework that sets up and answers simple questions (this post is certainly no exception).

 One of the most common mistakes when it comes to writing headlines is thinking that they need to be highly creative.
-You don’t actually get points for creativity, and if you manage to stand out with something new, you might just inspire a thought of “oh, that’s novel” without getting a click.
+You don’t actually get points for creativity, and if you manage to stand out with something new, you might just inspire the thought of “oh, that’s novel” without getting a click.
 So don’t waste time trying to reinvent the wheel.
 Keep your headlines simple by sticking to the structures you typically see get results.

 Learn what your target readers want

 Not every reader is looking for the same type of content, so it’s entirely possible to create a headline that’s very clickable for most but not for your target readers.
 This is why you need to carry out some research into them.
-Are they looking for in-depth analysis, or simply eager to follow trends?
-Fit your average reader into a psychological category and tweak accordingly.
+Are they looking for an in-depth analysis, or simply eager to follow trends?
+Fit your average reader into a psychological category and tweak it accordingly.

 For instance, consider the difference between “Why [Product X] is the best [Product Type] on the market in 2019” and “Why [Product X] is so on-trend in 2019” — each one caters to a different type of reader, with the first aiming for the careful investigators and the second aiming for those who mainly want to fit in with the zeitgeist.